Weihai Shandong, China Travel Guide

 Always attempt to support local artisans and businesses.
 This makes purchases directly benefit the community.
 Be mindful of purchasing products made from endangered species, which is illegal and unethical.

-For larger items or significant quantity of items, shipping services appear from China Post offices or international courier companies.
+For larger products or significant quantity of items, shipping services appear from China Post offices or international courier companies.
 Awareness of customs regulations for your home country for items like food products (dried seafood), antiques, or certain types of crafts is important.
 Report all purchases upon re-entry.

 Be aware of specific rules about food products, especially dried seafood, and certain crafts when returning to your home country.
 Always hold receipts.